Vitek-Lab/MSstats-dev/.github/CONTRIBUTING.md

 This document aims to help you take the right steps to file a bug report (report an issue), request a new feature, fix a typo or propose code changes.

+## Code of conduct

+As contributors and maintainers of MSstats project, we pledge to follow the [Carpentry Code of Conduct](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html).

+Instances of abusive, harassing or other unacceptable behavior may be reported by following our [reporting guidelines](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html#reporting-guidelines).

 ## Typos